End of year review of accounts

 - Equipment – this is the value of your equipment.
 Include valuable equipment here like tents, flags, tables, laptops, tablets and other devices.

-What is an independent review or examination?
+What’s an independent review or examination?

 For a review or examination to take place, you need to give the independent reviewer or examiner your annual accounts statement with your statement of assets and liabilities, and all supporting documents.
 This could include:

-- Budget for the year
+- Budget for the year.

-- Cash account pages
+- Cash account pages.

-- Bank statements
+- Bank statements.

-- Paying in slips
+- Paying in slips.

-- Cheque book stubs
+- Cheque book stubs.

-- Receipts
+- Receipts.

 - Details of any Gift Aid income.
-Do not share any names or addresses
+Do not share any names or addresses.

-- Attendance registers
+- Attendance registers.

-- Proof of authorisation, by another signatory, for transactions made without dual authorisation
+- Proof of authorisation, by another signatory, for transactions made without dual authorisation when online banking.

-- Any other financial documents that the reviewer asks for
+- Any other financial documents that the reviewer asks for.

 You also need to give the reviewer the contact details for your local commissioner, in case they need to raise any issues.

-Who can carry out an independent review or examination?
+Who can be an independent reviewer?

 Any competent, responsible and financially confident person can review or examine the accounts, but they must not be:

-- A member of the unit’s leadership team
+- A member of the unit’s leadership team.

-- A signatory of the bank account
+- A signatory of the bank account.

-- Related to anyone within the unit
+- Related to anyone within the unit.

 If the income of your unit or level is more than £250,000, the independent reviewer will need to be registered with a professional body or a registered or qualified auditor.
 Check what's required for your country or region.

 The leadership team is responsible for having the unit accounts independently reviewed or examined each year.
 The local commissioner‘s role is to make sure this is done.
 In many some cases, a commissioner will appoint someone to review all the accounts across their whole area.
-Check out our outline of commissioner responsibilities for accounts (PDF)
+Check out our outline of commissioner responsibilities for accounts (PDF).

 If you're struggling to find someone who will do the independent review, you can think about hiring an accountant.
 Make sure to budget for the cost of this, and if you’re lucky they might be willing to do it for a modest charge!